Visitor Attractions

 Buckfast Abbey

 Home to a community of Roman Catholic Benedictine Monks – who live their lives according to the ancient rule of St Benedict – Buckfast Abbey sits in a picturesque valley on the edge of Dartmoor National Park.
-At the heart of the site is the Abbey Church and Monastery where the Monastic Community lives and prays.
+At the heart of the site is the Abbey Church and Monastery, where the Monastic Community lives and prays.

 The original Abbey was founded in 1018 AD by King Cnut and – alongside the visitor centre – the site includes beautiful gardens, restaurants and shops.